FedorLap2006/DepthOS/README.md

 If `SYSROOT` environment variable is set, it will also copy all files from there.

 The resulting image is located in the `_disk_image.raw` file.

-## Working with ports
-To build ports, you have to install xbstrap first.
-Afterwards you must create a build directory (`$BUILDDIR`).
-Then `cd` into it and run `xbstrap init ../ports`.

-Now that you have xbstrap environment setup, you can run `xbstrap compile-tool <tool>` (e.g. gcc) or `xbstrap build <package>` (e.g. libpng) to build the tools/packages.

-After you have built the package/tool, you can install it by calling `xbstrap install`/`xbstrap install-tool`.
-If it's a package, it will be installed into the `$BUILDDIR/system-root`.
-If it's a tool it's gonna be installed into `$BUILDDIR/tools/path/to/tool` (e.g. `$BUILDDIR/tools/cross-gcc/bin/i686-depthos-gcc`).

-To install the package into the image, you'd have to set the `SYSROOT` variable to `$BUILDDIR/system-root`.

 ### ISO
 Before running DepthOS, you will also need to build an ISO.
 You can do so by using `tools/iso.sh` script.